24th April, 2026

 As they handle such sensitive information, it is important that you don’t rush into choosing a payment gateway, if it’s not right for your eCommerce business and its needs.

-Abandoned carts are something that every eCommerce retailer has to deal with, and though there are many reasons for this to happen, a study showed that 6% of people left due to a lack of payment methods.
+Abandoned carts are something that every eCommerce retailer has to deal with, and though there are many reasons for this to happen.
 Even if 6% doesn’t strike you as a high percentage, it’s an amount that could be easily avoided.

 What is a Payment Gateway?